Socially conscious investors rank Brazil's JBS, BRF 'medium' risk, Minerva 'high'

-SAO PAULO, Nov 10 (Reuters) - Meatpackers in Brazil such as JBS SA and BRF SA have yet to address key sustainability issues affecting investor perceptions of their industry, according to the Coller FAIRR Protein Producer Index released on Tuesday.
+SAO PAULO (Reuters) - Meatpackers in Brazil such as JBS SA and BRF SA have yet to address key sustainability issues affecting investor perceptions of their industry, according to the Coller FAIRR Protein Producer Index released on Tuesday.

 One smaller Brazilian meatpacker, Minerva SA, was ranked “high risk” by the FAIRR Initiative, an investor network that monitors environmental, social and governance (ESG) issues across the dairy, meat and aquaculture sectors.